Mortgage Payments Explained: Principal, Escrow, and More

 Next, let’s breakdown different stages within your mortgage repayment schedule.

 Unlike most loans, mortgage principal and interest are paid in arrears — or paid after interest is accrued.
 So, when buying a home, your first payment is due at the beginning of the first full month after closing.
 If you close on April 10, your first payment is not due until June.

 However, when you close on your mortgage loan, the lender will collect interest on all remaining days of the month you close.
 If you close on the 15th of a 30-day month, there will be 16 days of interest collected — the number of days remaining in the month, including the 15th.
 This ensures all payments are the same amount.
 The closer you are to an end of month closing, the less interest you owe that month (since interest is prorated by day).

-Key takeaway: As you likely expected, you eventually pay all of the interest due--neither more nor less.
+As you likely expected, you eventually pay all of the interest that's due — neither more nor less.
 If you’re in need of lower closing costs, you can discuss seller concessions with your realtor or assistance programs with your mortgage lender.

 Duration: home loan amortization

 An amortization schedule is how your mortgage lender calculates your monthly payments.
 Since you are being charged interest over the duration of your loan, your monthly mortgage payment has to be divided among the principal balance and interest.
 To do this, the lender looks at the original loan balance after your last payment and calculates the amount of monthly interest owed vs. the amount applied toward the principal.